 Second, a grade challenge means you must make a specific argument about why you think the grading does not reflect the quality of your work.
 It is not enough to state that you are confused by your grade, or that you feel that it does not reflect the amount of time and effort you put into the course.
-While I understand that both of those feelings can be very frustrating, they are not arguments for why a grade is not correct and I will not entertain grading challenges based solely on these arguments.
+Both of those feelings can be very frustrating, but they are not arguments for why a grade is not correct and I will not entertain grading challenges based solely on these arguments.
 As you are assessing your work in comparison to my comments, make sure you do not just look at the things you did right but also those things you missed.
-Meaning, if you got an A- for something, you probably did really well but you got some things wrong or did not include them at all.
+Meaning, if you got an A- for something, you probably did really well in a lot of ways but you likely got some things wrong, did not include them at all, or did not deliver fully on certain components of your work.
 Those are the things that cost you points.
-Pointing out all the things you did include are not an argument for why the grade is incorrect.
+Pointing out all the things you did do right are not an argument for why the grade is incorrect.